matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.2.0/behavior.rst

 rate is less than a factor of three, and not an integer; downsampled data is always smoothed at resampling.

-To get the old behavior, set :rc:`interpolation` to the old default "nearest" (or specify the ``interpolation`` kwarg of `.Axes.imshow`)
+To get the old behavior, set :rc:`image.interpolation` to the old default "nearest" (or specify the ``interpolation`` kwarg of `.Axes.imshow`)

-To always get the anti-aliasing behavior, no matter what the up/down sample rate, set :rc:`interpolation` to "hanning" (or one of the other filters available).
+To always get the anti-aliasing behavior, no matter what the up/down sample rate, set :rc:`image.interpolation` to "hanning" (or one of the other filters available).

 Note that the "hanning" filter was chosen because it has only a modest